crazymeeks/dragonpay/README.md

 # Dragonpay Payment Gateway Library
 The Dragonpay payment gateway library in PHP

-A new version has been release. check it [here](https://github.com/crazymeeks/dragonpay/wiki/Dragonpay-3.0)
+## A new version has been release. check it [here](https://github.com/crazymeeks/dragonpay/wiki/Dragonpay-3.0)
+### Note: v1.1.4 will not be deprecate soon.
+Please use the latest released.
 See the [v1.1.4](https://github.com/crazymeeks/dragonpay/wiki) for documentation